CNN Philippines Network News: Weekend expansion

 Prior to the third and final reformat, Solar News and subsequently 9News did not produce a weekend newscast except for severe weather coverage.
-Notable for such instance was Typhoon Hagupit (local name, Ruby) in December 2014.
+Notable for such instance was Typhoon Hagupit (Ruby) in December 2014.

 On June 13, 2015, CNN Philippines Network News expanded to seven days a week, branding the weekend editions as Network News Weekend albeit in a capacity as a half-hour newscast, unlike the 1-hour weeknight edition.
 Roanna Jamir was the inaugural anchor while doubling her duty as Weekend Updates top of the hour presenter.

 On November 29, 2015, Roanna Jamir made her final broadcast on Network News Weekend, prior to leaving the network.

 On December 5, 2015, CNN Philippines senior correspondent Ina Andolong replaced Roanna Jamir as the interim Saturday anchor on Network News Weekend while Nicolette Henson-Hizon and Menchu Macapagal rotated as Sunday anchor.
 By January 2016, Andolong consolidated the weekend chair.

-As the Philippine version of New Day, a morning television show on CNN/US launched on February 15, 2016, CNN Philippines newscasts updated their title cards with deep blue touch, similar in those newscasts in CNN International and revised their musical scoring.
+As the Philippine version of New Day, a morning television show on CNN (US) launched on February 15, 2016, CNN Philippines newscasts updated their title cards with deep blue touch, similar in those newscasts in CNN International and revised their musical scoring.
 Claire Celdran replaced Mai Rodriguez to anchor the noontime edition of CNN Philippines Newsroom, while Rodriguez took over the Network News Weekend anchor chair since February 20, 2016.